32nd Infantry Regiment (United States): World War II

-The 2nd Battalion was reactivated in October 1939, by the transfer of men from units of the 7th Infantry Division, and on 1 July 1940, the remainder of the regiment was reactivated as a part of the 7th Infantry Division at Fort Ord, California.
 After the Japanese attack on Pearl Harbor, the 32nd was moved into defensive positions along the West Coast.
 The regiment underwent intensive training as a motorized unit at Camp San Luis Obispo, California.
 Vast maneuvers were held in the Mojave Desert to prepare the 32nd for participation in the defeat of the German Afrika Korps, led by Field Marshal Erwin Rommel.
 A change in Allied strategy, however, turned the 32nd overnight toward a role of amphibious assaults from the Aleutian Islands to tropical jungle islands.

 Rushed to the Aleutians in the spring of 1943, after the Japanese had landed on Attu Island a year earlier, the regiment played a major role in retaking American soil during the Battle of Attu.
 It was on the Aleutian Islands that Private Joe P. Martinez, Company I, earned the Medal of Honor.
 Seeing his unit pinned down by enemy machine gun fire, Private Martinez single-handedly charged the enemy emplacement and destroyed it.
 While rallying the men he was mortally wounded.
 Private Martinez received the Medal of Honor posthumously.

 After their baptism of fire in the Aleutians Campaign, the 32nd Regiment sailed to Hawaii for intensive training that emphasized amphibious landings and jungle fighting.

 On 1 February 1944, the 32nd Regiment assaulted Kwajalein.
 During five days of fighting, the 32nd, along with the 184th Infantry Regiment, eliminated all the enemy personnel on the island, with the exception of a few exhausted Japanese who surrendered.